 These must remain in sunny and warm positions at all times.
 Bottom heat is strongly advisable.
 Do not attempt to sow these outdoors until the soil is thoroughly warmed and they have attained a more substantial size.

-A wide variety of Perennial plants can be started from container plants or from seed.
+Perennial plants can be started from container plants or from seed.
 They can also be started from cuttings or by divided established plants.

 Perennials to establish now include:

-Agapanthus, Amaryllis, Asters, Begonia, Billbergia, Boltonia, Canna, Crinum, Dahlia, Echinacea (Cone Flowers), Eryngium (Sea Holly), Eucomis (Pineapple Lily), Gaillardia, Gazania, Geum, Hedychium (Ginger), Hemerocallis (Day Lily), Hosta, Hymenocallis, Japanese Iris, Kniphofia (Red Hot Poker), Lilies, Monarda, Montbretia, Nepeta, Nerine, Penstemon, Physostegia, Solidago (Goldenrod), Sprekelia, Streptocarpus, Tuberose, Zantedeschia, Zephyranthes (Rain Lilies) and many more species.
+Agapanthus, Amaryllis, Asters, Begonia, Billbergia, Boltonia, Canna, Chrysanthemum, Crinum, Dahlia, Delphinium, Echinacea (Cone Flowers), Eryngium (Sea Holly), Eucomis (Pineapple Lily), Gaillardia, Gazania, Geum, Hedychium (Ginger), Hemerocallis (Day Lily), Hosta, Hymenocallis, Japanese Iris, Kniphofia (Red Hot Poker), Lilies, Monarda, Montbretia, Nepeta, Nerine, Penstemon, Physostegia, Solidago (Goldenrod), Sprekelia, Streptocarpus, Tuberose, Zantedeschia, Zephyranthes (Rain Lilies) and many more species.

 This is one of the best times to divide Phlox paniculata, and all forms of Chrysanthemum and Daisy, especially Shasta Daisy.